bbauska/W3Cx-3of5/README.md

 <h4>Example #1</h4>

-[Foot Chinko](https://www.ravalmatic.com/portfolio/footchinko/) is one popular free HTML5 games:
+<a href="https://www.ravalmatic.com/portfolio/footchinko/">Foot Chinko</a> is one popular free HTML5 games:

 <!------------------------------------------------------------------------------------------------>
 <!---------------- 122. foot chinko one of the best html5 2D game of 2015 (145) ------------------>